ta0kira/bash-functions/README.md

 defaulting to `$HOME/bin/history-collector.py`.

 Notes:
+- For this to work, you need to install the `daemon` program.
+On variants of Ubuntu, you can do this with `sudo apt-get install daemon`.
+- It might also be helpful to install `rlwrap` for line editing.
 - [`history-collector.py`](history-collector.py "History Collector Script")
   isn't meant to be used directly!
 - The `oops` function assumes that no history updates take place while you are